Zod Validation Example with Form Renderer

 Basic validation is in place with min=0 and max=120.
 Note: The min attribute was removed from the input element to ensure Zod validation is the primary source of error reporting in tests.

-<S.SmallInput id={field.name} type="number" name={field.name} value={value} onChange={(e) => onChange(field.name, Number(e.target.value))} aria-label={field.label} placeholder={`Enter ${field.name}`} title={`Input for ${field.name}`} />
+<S.SmallInput id={field.name} type="number" name={field.name} value={value} onChange={(e) => onChange(field.name, Number(e.target.value))} aria-label={field.label} placeholder={`Enter ${field.name}`} title={`Input for ${field.label}`} />

 Handles free-text input (e.g., for name fields).
 Required — must be filled before form submission.

-<S.Input id={field.name} type="text" name={field.name} value={value} onChange={(e) => onChange(field.name, e.target.value)} placeholder={`Enter ${field.name}`} title={`Input for ${field.name}`} />
+<S.Input id={field.name} type="text" name={field.name} value={value} onChange={(e) => onChange(field.name, e.target.value)} placeholder={`Enter ${field.name}`} title={`Input for ${field.label}`} />

+Provides consistent styling and layout for the form.
 Styled-components file that encapsulates reusable form styles: input spacing, error messages, labels, and layout consistency across all field components.

 🔗 Hooks

-useForm is a custom hook to simplify state management and validation.
+useForm.ts is a custom hook to simplify state management and validation.
 It uses Zod schema to validate fields and simplifies handling input logic.

 Uses TS generics for strong typing from schema definition to formData and validation results.